 Facilities and activities

-Land based activities include two floodlit tennis courts, beach volleyball, circuit training, bicycles and various yoga or meditation classes along with a weekly schedule of activities such as the outdoor cinema, cooking and sushi classes and performances by local musical artists.
+Land based activities include two floodlit tennis courts, beach volleyball, mountain biking, archery, and various yoga or meditation classes along with a weekly schedule of activities such as the outdoor cinema, cooking and sushi classes and performances by local musical artists.

 While the beach at Shanti is lovely and usually quite peaceful, please note that it is affected by tides that mean at certain times of day the water is too low for some activities.
 The boat house staff are on hand to advise.

 The extensive spa at Shanti Maurice is one of the largest in the Indian Ocean.
-Set among scented fig trees and palms, there are 25 treatment rooms, a calming spa pool, a yoga pavilion, pilates and a Jacuzzi.
+Set among scented fig trees and palms, there are 25 treatment rooms and two tea pavilions, a calming spa pool, a yoga pavilion, Pilates and a Jacuzzi.

 The hotel’s south coast location makes it well-placed to explore the Chamarel Mountains and Black Gorges National Park.
 The hotel can also help you to arrange sailing trips, bicycle rides and various activities to help you explore the island.